varnit-mittal/VR_Project1_VarnitMittal_IMT2022025_035_075/README.md

    - U-Net can adapt to these variations, whereas traditional segmentation struggles with consistency.

 Thus, U-Net **significantly outperforms** traditional methods in both **IoU and Dice Score**, making it a more reliable choice for precise mask segmentation.

+## Challenges Faced

+1. **Data-Related Challenges**

+- **Dataset Quality**: Some images were blurry, low resolution, or had occlusions, which affected model training and performance.
+- **Preprocessing Complexity**: Different datasets had varying resolutions, lighting conditions, and face orientations, requiring extensive preprocessing.

+2. **Feature Extraction & Traditional ML Issues**
+- **HOG Feature Selection**: Finding the right pixel and block size parameters for HOG to maximize accuracy was time-consuming.

+- **Hyperparameter Tuning for SVM and MLP**: Tuning SVM’s kernel and MLP’s architecture required multiple experiments with cross-validation.

+- **Computational Cost of GridSearchCV**: Running exhaustive hyperparameter tuning was computationally expensive.

+3. **Computational and Resource Limitations**
+- **Limited GPU Access**: Training CNNs and U-Net models on a CPU took significantly longer.
+GPU acceleration was needed but not always available.

+- **Memory Constraints**: Loading high-resolution images and large models consumed a lot of memory, leading to performance issues.